simonw/datasette/docs/metadata.rst

         "source": "Original Data Source",
         "source_url": "http://example.com/"
     }

+You can optionally use YAML instead of JSON, see :ref:`metadata_yaml`.

 The above metadata will be displayed on the index page of your Datasette-powered site.
 The source and license information will also be included in the footer of